aglssquilla/2023-NLP-Final/README.md

 Decoding tokens: It offers a method called decode_token that takes a sequence of token IDs and decodes them back into human-readable tokens.
 This method supports both dictionary-based decoding and decoding using the PreTrainedTokenizerFast library.

 Adding noise tokens: The Modified_myTokenizer class extends the original encode_token method by adding a randomly generated noise token to each input sequence.
-The noise token is inserted at a random position between the [START] token and the [END] token.
+The noise token is inserted at a random position between the <START> token and the <END>token.
 This allows the tokenizer to handle noisy or corrupted input data.

 * * *
 ## p_sample
-The 'p_sample' function incorporates x_{t-2} in addition to x_{t-1} when generating the noise for sampling from the model.
+The 'p_sample' function incorporates x_t2 in addition to x_t1 when generating the noise for sampling from the model.

-The function first calculates the mean and variance of the model's output at x_{t-1} using the p_mean_variance function.
+The function first calculates the mean and variance of the model's output at x_t1 using the p_mean_variance function.
 It then generates two noise tensors, noise_t1 and noise_t2, using th.randn_like based on x_t1 and x_t2 respectively.
 If top_p is specified and greater than 0, the noise tensors are clipped using the top-p sampling method.

 The code ensures that the absolute values of the noise tensors are within the top-p range.
 A nonzero mask is created based on the value of t to indicate whether noise should be added.
 If t is 0, no noise is added.
 The final sample tensor is calculated by adding the mean and variance weighted noise tensors to the model's mean output.